 3 Signs your Car Air Conditioner might need repairing

 You may not realize it but do you know that using the A/C while driving significantly reduces your fuel consumption on the highway.
-Heat and lots of moisture from the surrounding air in the car is removed through use of energy and this consumes more fuel in the car because of the added engine load.
+Heat and lots of moisture from the surrounding air in the car is removed through the use of energy and this consumes more fuel in the car because of the added engine load.

 But just how does this little nifty contraption work you might ask.
 Let us dive right into it and demystify or further understand the A/C and its main components that is the compressor, condenser, and evaporator, that achieve the cooling purpose that we all so much enjoy.
-Let us take a quick look at each to better understand the expertise we at Jack frost are offering when you come in for a quick fix or better yet when we come to you.
+Let us take a quick look at each to better understand the expertise Jack frost is offering when you come in for a quick fix or better yet when we come to you.

-Refrigerant, in low pressure and gaseous form is drawn into the compressor; the compressor does what it does best and compresses the gas once it is inside the car’s pump.
+Refrigerant, in low pressure and gaseous form, is drawn into the compressor; the compressor does what it does best and compresses the gas once it is inside the car’s pump.
 The belt, which is connected to the engine’s crankshaft, drives the car pump, which translates to putting the gas under-pressure and forcing it out to the condenser.

 The condenser acts like a radiator in your car and serves more or less the same purpose that is, radiate heat out your car.
 The refrigerant leaves the compressor as a pressurized-gas and enters the condenser.
 There is air moving around the